Chaotic, colorful, and captivating – three words that would rightly sum up life in Varanasi.

 A much-preferred choice to view the marvel would be from the ghats, overlooking an idyllic horizon.
 The sun is a burning orange, and one cannot help but feel overpowered by the sensation of life it dispels.

 Along with the rising sun, you’re sure to hear temples across the town ringing their bells and waking up the town with their chanting.

 We also vlogged our early morning sunrise rendezvous in Varanasi.
 Check out the video.

 The morning and evening pooja at Varanasi flows from an unshakeable faith in the divinity, and the euphoria replicated every day is proof of the imperishable essence of the daily prayer.

-The flames radiating an almost-white iridescence here are considered the highest symbol of purity in Hinduism, making it only fit to be offered to the Hindu gods.
+The flames radiating an almost-white iridescence here are considered the highest symbol of purity in Hinduism.
+It is only fit to be offered to the Hindu gods.

 A languid walk through the serpentine alleys of Varanasi would introduce you to colorful and scintillating market scenes with major emphasis laid over the food.

 Start your day with a morning cup of chai at the ‘Kashi Cafe’.
 Make your way through the chaotic lanes that take you to popular eateries and thandai shops.
 You got to drink Pomegranate lassi at the ‘Blue LassiWala’.

 Make sure you save place for dessert – Banarasi Paan – this has it’s own mass following.
 A food tour is all you need to experience to get a taste of life in Varanasi.